 4. Scalability & Usability Challenges

-AI-generated logos may not be optimized for all branding materials.
+AI-generated logos are not built with these applications in mind, which leads to usability issues as your business grows.
 A professionally designed logo is crafted with multiple applications in mind—whether for social media, business cards, or large-scale signage.
-AI tools don’t always ensure that a logo will function well in all formats.
+AI tools won’t ensure that a logo will function well in all formats.

 Can You Copyright an AI-Generated Logo?